Analog synthesizer: 1900–1950s

+The earliest mention of a "synthetic harmoniser" using electricity appears to be in 1906, created by the Scottish physicist James Robert Milne.
 The earliest synthesizers used a variety of thermionic-valve (vacuum tube) and electro-mechanical technologies.
 While some electric instruments were produced in bulk, such as Georges Jenny's Ondioline, the Hammond organ, and the Trautonium, many of these would not be considered synthesizers by the standards of later instruments.
 However, some of these synthesizers achieved a high level of sophistication, such as the Trautonium of Oskar Sala, the Electronium of Raymond Scott, and the ANS synthesizer of Evgeny Murzin.
 Another notable early instrument is the Hammond Novachord, first produced in 1938.

 1960s–1970s

 Early analog synthesizers used technology from electronic analog computers and laboratory test equipment.
 They were generally "modular" synthesizers, consisting of a number of independent electronic modules connected by patch cables into a patchbay that resembled the jackfields used by 1940s-era telephone operators.
 Synthesizer modules in early analog synthesizers included voltage-controlled oscillators (VCOs), voltage-controlled filters (VCFs), and voltage-controlled amplifiers (VCAs).
 The control voltage varied frequency in VCOs and VCFs, and attenuation (gain) in VCAs.
 Additionally, they used envelope generators, low-frequency oscillators, and ring modulators.
 Some synthesizers also had effects devices, such as reverb units, or tools such as sequencers or sound mixers.
 Because many of these modules took input sound signals and processed them, an analog synthesizer could be used both as a sound-generating and sound-processing system.

 Famous modular synthesizer manufacturers included Moog Music, ARP Instruments, Inc., Serge Modular Music Systems, and Electronic Music Studios.
 Moog established standards recognized worldwide for control interfacing on analog synthesizers, using an exponential 1-volt-per-octave pitch control and a separate pulse triggering signal.
 These control signals were routed using the same types of connectors and cables that were used for routing the synthesized sound signals.
 A specialized form of analog synthesizer is the analog vocoder, based on equipment developed for speech synthesis.
 Vocoders are often used to make a sound that resembles a musical instrument talking or singing.